sdfggvfvj/bianzhidai-2.0/README.md

 [By clicking this link, you agree to credit the designer.
 Download bianzhidai font here!](https://github.com/sdfggvfvj/bianzhidai-2.0/archive/refs/heads/main.zip)

+## Credit 🪴

+This is the line you can copy to credit the font:
+**BianZhiDai by Xiaoyuan Gao, notyourtypefoundry.
+Distributed by velvetyne.fr.**

 ## Reference 🏞️
 ![alt text](eg.webp "Reference")